 Ms. Phanstiel is the chair and Mr. Barberich and Dr. Kauffman are the other members of the Audit Committee.
-The Board of Directors has determined, upon the recommendation of the Nominating and Corporate Governance Committee, that each member of the Audit Committee is "independent" within the meaning of the rules and regulations of NASDAQ and the SEC.
+The Board of Directors has determined, upon the recommendation of the Nominating and Corporate Governance Committee, that each member of the Audit Committee is "independent" within the meaning of the rules and regulations of Nasdaq and the SEC.
 The Board of Directors has determined, upon the recommendation of the Nominating and Corporate Governance Committee, that Ms. Phanstiel is an "audit committee financial expert" within the meaning of the rules and regulations of the SEC.

-The primary responsibilities of the Audit Committee include: (a) appointing, approving the compensation of and assessing the independence of our independent registered public accounting firm, (b) overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm, (c) reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures, (d) monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics, (e) overseeing our risk assessment and risk management policies, (f) meeting independently with our independent registered public accounting firm and management, (g) reviewing and approving or ratifying any related person transactions, and (h) preparing the audit committee report required by SEC rules.
+The primary responsibilities of the Audit Committee include: (a) appointing, approving the compensation of and assessing the independence of our independent registered public accounting firm, (b) overseeing the work of our independent registered public accounting firm, including through the receipt and consideration of reports from such firm, (c) reviewing and discussing with management and the independent registered public accounting firm our annual and quarterly financial statements and related disclosures, (d) monitoring our internal control over financial reporting, disclosure controls and procedures and code of business conduct and ethics, (e) overseeing our risk assessment and risk management policies, (f) meeting independently with our independent registered public accounting firm and management, (g) reviewing and approving or ratifying any related person transactions, (h) overseeing our compliance program, processing any complaints and assisting in conducting internal and external investigations if necessary, and (i) preparing the audit committee report required by SEC rules.
 All audit and non-audit services to be provided to us by our independent registered public accounting firm must be approved in advance by the Audit Committee.

-During the year ended December 31, 2016, the Audit Committee met five times.
-The report of the Audit Committee is included in this Proxy Statement under "Audit Committee Report."
+During the year ended December 31, 2017, the Audit Committee met four times.
+The report of the Audit Committee is included in this proxy statement under "Audit Committee Report."